 This question usually arises only in luxury properties in sought-after locations.
 Preliminary searches and, if necessary, the submission of an asset confirmation limit the risk to zero.
 An experienced real estate agent knows how sightseeing tourism can be avoided.

 Our advice is: if it can be avoided, better not.
 You should trust the visiting broker, he knows your property and has the experience to make the "right tone".
 Since selling a property to the owner is often an emotional affair, in some cases the prospect is either "entertained" by the three-hour history of the property and all of its residents, or "hostility" to it.
 Here is true: especially negative emotions have lost nothing on the sales side during a tour.

 As a rule, the broker compiles all relevant data and information, from which the notary draws up the purchase contract.
 There are also agreements such as excerpt and collection, the acquisition of equipment, etc. regulated.
-A draft is then sent to the buyer, seller, and to the processing broker for cross checking.
+A draft is then sent to the buyer, seller and to the processing broker for cross-checking.
 If all information and other regulations discussed are approved by the parties, the notary will be held.
 Sellers and buyers should be present in person or be represented by a power of attorney.
 The notary is required by law to read the entire contract to the attendees.
-The buyer has the right to select a notary of his choice, in return he has to pay the costs of the notary contract (1,5% of the purchase price).
+The buyer has the right to select a notary of his trust, in return he has to pay the cost of the notary contract (about 1,5% of the purchase price).